-The CNA shall provide all management, labor, supervision, materials, equipment and supplies to furnish CNA program services as outlined in this Agreement, the JWOD Act, 41 U.S.C.
-Chapter 85 and implementing regulations, 41 C.F.R. § 51, and Commission policies governing the AbilityOne Program.
+The CNA shall provide management, labor, supervision, materials, equipment and supplies to furnish CNA program services as outlined in this Agreement and the JWOD Act, 41 U.S.C.
+Chapter 85 and implementing regulations, 41 C.F.R.
+Chapter 51.
 The CNA shall plan, schedule, coordinate, and ensure effective and efficient performance of all services provided.
-All work must be performed in a manner that promotes the Federal Government's policies and the Commission's specific objectives as set forth in this Agreement, the JWOD Act, 41 U.S.C.
-Chapter 85 and implementing regulations, 41 C.F.R. § 51, and Commission policies governing the AbilityOne Program.
-This is a performance-based agreement.
+All work must be performed in a manner that promotes the Federal Government's policies and the Commission's specific objectives as set forth in this Agreement, and the JWOD Act, 41 U.S.C.
+Chapter 85 and implementing regulations.
+This is a performance-based agreement that includes performance expectations and consequences consistent with the Congressional mandate of the Consolidated Appropriations Act.
 These performance-based specifications express the Government's requirements in the form of the minimum quality standard to be met and consequences for deficient performance.

-The overall purpose of this Agreement is to implement Consolidated Appropriations Act, 2016, Public Law 114-113 2016, by establishing the governing relationship between the Commission and the CNA to ensure effective stewardship of the AbilityOne Program and to increase employment and training opportunities for persons who are blind or have other significant disabilities through the delivery of products and services to the Federal Government in accordance with the Javits-Wagner-O'Day Act.
+The overall purpose of this Agreement is to implement, Consolidated Appropriations Act, 2016, Public Law 114-113 by establishing the governing relationship between the Commission and the CNA to ensure effective stewardship of the AbilityOne Program and to increase employment and training opportunities for persons who have other significant disabilities through the delivery of products and services to the Federal Government in accordance with the Javits-Wagner-O'Day Act.